 A brain injury can devastate a person's life without any outward physical signs.
-Boulder Community Hospital is the only facility in Boulder County and one of the few hospitals in the Rocky Mountain region that provides comprehensive and effective treatment, from initial emergency care through outpatient rehabilitation, for people of all ages who are unable to function normally due to the lingering effects of a brain injury.
+Boulder Community Health is the only facility in Boulder County and one of the few hospitals in the Rocky Mountain region that provides comprehensive and effective treatment, from initial emergency care through outpatient rehabilitation, for people of all ages who are unable to function normally due to the lingering effects of a brain injury.

 Brain injury is often described as traumatic or non-traumatic and can be the result of a number of medical conditions.
 Non-traumatic brain injury can include conditions following brain tumor, anoxia, brain infection and other neurological injury.
 A traumatic brain injury (TBI) is a blow or jolt to the head or a penetrating injury that disrupts the function of the brain.
 The severity of the TBI ranges from "mild," (a brief change in mental status or consciousness) to "severe," (an extended period of unconsciousness or amnesia after the injury).
 A TBI may result in short or long-term problems with independent function.

 When people experience a TBI they may experience a range and intensity of symptoms depending on the severity of the injury.
 Click on any of the following areas to learn more about the symptoms of TBI.

 To learn more about TBI and concussions click here